keyboardDrummer/typeless/README.md

 /**
  * Given a number n, computes the n'th fibonacci number.
  *
- * @param n which fibonacci number to compute
+ * @param n the fibonacci number to compute
  * @return The n'th fibonacci number
  */
 function fibonacci(n) {
   n
-  // On hover over n, the documentation for n is shown together with example values 2 and 3.
+  // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example values 2 and 3.

+  n = 4 // When a variable is re-assigned, assigned documentation is copied from the current value to the new one.
+  // On hover over n, the documentation 'the fibonacci number to compute' is shown together with example value 43.
 }

 function fibonacciTest() {